 20 – Fly in style in a helicopter over the Florida Keys

-Fly like a rockstar above Florida’s most beautiful landscape in a luxurious helicopter.
-View Keys’ best beaches, admire the mangrove maze, spot dolphins, and discover parts of the island that are only accessible by air.
+Camera at the ready, people; from thousands of feet above the ground you’ll be able to spot the Keys’ best beaches, admire the mangrove maze, spot dolphins, and discover parts of the island that are only accessible by air.

 21 – Dine at the legendary Hard Rock Cafe Key West

 Set within a beautiful historical building on the historic Duval Street, Hard Rock Cafe Key West is the perfect place to dine in style and feel like a star.

 22 – Experience a world-class fishing day trip